coconutpalm/boot-server/README.md

 ## License

-Copyright © 2015 Murphy McMahon
+Copyright © 2015 Murphy McMahon, 2018 David Orme

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.